metalwarrior665/actor-google-sheets/README.md

 After you authorize for the first time, tokens are stored in your key-value store (option `tokensStore` which is by default `google-oauth-tokens`) and you don't need to authorize again.
 So after the first usage, you can fully automate the actor.

-If you want to use more Google accounts inside one Apify account or locally then each Google account needs to have a different `tokensStore` and you need to track which tokens belong to which account by naming the store properly.
+If you want to use more Google accounts inside one Apify account then each Google account needs to have a different `tokensStore` and you need to track which tokens belong to which account by naming the store properly.

 #### Public spreadsheet (no authorization)
 If you don't mind publishing your spreadsheet, you can use this actor without authorization for `read` mode.
 Just pass `publicSpreadsheet: true` to the input.
 To limit the possibility to abuse our google API, public spreadsheet without authorization will work out of the box only on Apify platform using secret enviroment variable.
 If you want to run public mode locally, you have to create your own project in Google console and pass API_KEY environment variable to your actor process like `API_KEY=AIzaSyAPijSDFsdfSSf3kvGVsdfsdfsdsdnAVbcZb5Y apify run -p` (replace with real API key from Google console)

+#### Local or non-official usage
+The official actor relies on `CLIENT_SECRET` environment variable being set.
+This assures that official API integration is used.
+If you want to use this actor locally or copy the source code, you will need to create your own project in [Google Developer Console](https://console.developers.google.com/), create your own credentials and pass them correctly to the `googleKeys` input variable.
+More explained in the [Apify Google Auth library](https://www.npmjs.com/package/apify-google-auth).

 ## Modes